-The transitional form of sleep apnea is quite alarming and frightening, making people think that they’ll need a CPAP machine for the rest of their life.
+The transitional form of sleep apnea is alarming and frightening, making people think they’ll need a CPAP machine for the rest of their life.

-By far the most common form of sleep apnea is the obstructive type.
+By far the most common form of sleep apnea in general is the obstructive type.

-The conditions that obstruct the airway don’t care whether you’ve just fallen asleep, or whether you’re two or three hours into your sleep, five hours into it, or if you get up multiple times throughout the night and then fall back asleep.
+The conditions that obstruct the airway don’t care whether you’re beginning to fall asleep or whether you’re two or three hours into your sleep.

 This is why someone with OSA is advised by their treating physician to use CPAP therapy the entire time they’re asleep, as in, the full seven or eight or more hours that they intend on sleeping.

 OSA is not the same as transitional sleep apnea.